wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_importprivkey.md

 ---
-title: zec:importprivkey \[POST\] {disallowed}
+title: zec:importprivkey  {disallowed} - Zcash
-description: Adds a private key (as returned by dumpprivkey) to your wallet.Note This call can take minutes to complete if rescan is true.
+description: Example code for the zec:importprivkey  {disallowed} json-rpc method. Сomplete guide on how to use zec:importprivkey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters